IndigoUnited/js-dejavu/README_website.md

                 }
             });

-            // Create a new instance of person var indigo = new Person('Marco');
+            // create a new instance of person var indigo = new Person('Marco');
             console.log('A new indigo was born,', indigo.getName());
         </script>